bradselph/DIYAuth/README.md

 ## Troubleshooting
 - **Lost Passphrase**: If you lose your passphrase, you'll need to reset the configuration.
 Delete the `config.encrypted` file in the application directory.
 Note that this will make your existing stored accounts inaccessible.
 - **Import Issues**: If you're having trouble importing from Google Authenticator, ensure you're copying the entire migration string, including the "otpauth-migration://offline?data=" part.
+- **Moving to a New Machine**: If you move your DIYAuth installation to a new machine, you'll need to re-enter your passphrase.
+The new machine will generate a different hardware-based salt, so your old encrypted files won't be directly readable.
+Always keep a secure backup of your TOTP secrets.

 ## Contributing